 2. They are not required to tell you the truth.

 3. The insurance company is in the business of making the most profit possible, which means paying you as little as possible.

 4. The insurance adjuster may be nice to you, but they are not looking out for you and your best interests.

 5. Insurance companies are in the business of selling insurance and do not like paying claims.

 Tips for Dealing With Insurance Companies:

 1. Tell the truth - Anything you say can and may be used against you by the insurance company and their lawyers.
 Even a small lie can ruin your credibility, so the best approach is to always tell the truth.
 That way you will never have to worry about what you said.

 3. Keep documentation - You should document your damages by keeping a diary or journal of how you are feeling.
 Your diary or journal will help you prove the extent of your damages and can mean a higher evaluation of your claim.
-This includes keeping doctors' excuses for missed work and keeping track of time you miss work for doctors’ appointments.
+This includes keeping doctors' excuses for missed work and keeping track of the time you miss work for doctors’ appointments.
 Also, you should review and retain any medical bills or explanation of benefits forms that you receive from your health insurance company.